The Vacuum as a Close-Packed Lattice: Constants of Nature and a Two-Step Decoherence Threshold

 Data Availability

-No datasets were generated or analysed during this study.
+No datasets were generated or analyzed during this study.
 All results follow analytically

 from the geometric framework described in the text.